parcel-bundler/website/src/languages/svg.md

 ### Importing as a React component

-To import an svg as a React component, you have to install the parcel plugin `@parcel/transformer-svg-react`, create a `.parcelrc` file and add the `@parcel/transformer-svg-react` plugin to it so Parcel runs svg imports through this transformer.
+To import an SVG as a React component, you have to install the parcel plugin `@parcel/transformer-svg-react`, create a `.parcelrc` file and add the `@parcel/transformer-svg-react` plugin to it so Parcel runs SVG imports through this transformer.
 This plugin uses `svgr` under the hood to transform the files from svg to valid react components, for more details on how this works you can have a look at [their documentation](https://react-svgr.com/)

-After setting up the configuration correctly you should be able to import any svg file as a react component as demonstrated in the example below.
+After setting up the configuration correctly you should be able to import any SVG file as a react component as demonstrated in the example below.

 {% sample %}
 {% samplefile ".parcelrc" %}